Jimmy Fratianno

 Aladena James Fratianno (born Aladena Fratianno; November 14, 1913 – June 29, 1993), also known as "Jimmy the Weasel", was an Italian-born American mobster who was acting boss of the Los Angeles crime family.
-After his arrest in 1977, Fratianno become an informant and entered the Witness Protection Program in 1980.
+After his arrest in 1977, Fratianno became an informant and entered the Witness Protection Program in 1980.
 He admitted to having killed five people.
 Later in life, he became a writer.

 Early life

 Fratianno was born in Naples, Italy, in 1913, later immigrating with his family to the United States, settling near Cleveland, Ohio.
 He was first arrested at the age of 19, on suspicion of rape, but was not charged.
 Two years later, he was acquitted of robbery charges, but in 1937, was convicted of robbery and spent more than seven years in an Ohio state prison.
 Fratianno earned his nickname "Weasel" as a boy when running from the police in the Little Italy section of Cleveland.
 A chase witness shouted "Look at that weasel run!" and the police quickly attached the nickname to his criminal record, falsely believing it was his alias.
 He was paroled in 1945, and moved to Los Angeles, California, where he associated with underworld figure Mickey Cohen.

 In 1951, he was arrested but later released in connection with the gangland-style killing of two mobsters believed to have plotted to kill Cohen.
 In 1954, Fratianno was convicted of attempted extortion; he served 6 years and 3 months, mostly at San Quentin State Prison.
 In 1968, he pleaded guilty to charges stemming from phony pay agreements with drivers at a trucking company he owned, and in 1971 he entered another guilty plea, this time for extortion.
 Fratianno married Jean, who he had met in an airport in 1966, in 1975.